Maju Expressway: Last-minute motorcycle ban on the expressway

 On 31 January 2008, Datuk Seri S. Samy Vellu officially banned all motorcycles from using the Kuala Lumpur-Putrajaya Expressway, which was said due to "safety reasons" due to the so-called "limited space" on the expressway.
 Ironically, the double-decked Kerinchi Link of the Sprint Expressway which was almost similar in terms of design (except for the double-deck design) is allowed to be used by all motorcyclists.
 Originally, motorcyclists were used to be allowed on the expressway and both Putrajaya and Salak toll plazas included motorcycle lanes.

 Several weeks before the official ban, there were some reported cases of motorcyclists being chased away from the expressway by the concessionaire staff.
 The last-minute ban fueled anger among motorcyclists especially in Kuala Lumpur and Putrajaya and viewed as a discrimination against Malaysian motorcyclists.
-Even with motorcycle ban, there are less driver travelling on this expressway.
+Even with motorcycle ban, there are less drivers travelling on this expressway.

 On 6 June 2008, the motorcycle ban was lifted by the new Minister of Works, Datuk Ir.
 Mohd Zin Mohamed as an effort to encourage people to use motorcycles as a more fuel-economic alternative to cars.
 The decision was made as a result of the recent Malaysian fuel price hike where the price of RON97 petrol was increased from RM1.92 to RM2.70.